Causal Inference with Missing Exposures and Missing Outcomes: Building in Complexity

-To define the causal target parameter in this setting, we first consider the counterfactual outcome \emph{at baseline} under hypothetical interventions to ensure exposure measurement, ``set'' the exposure level to $A=a$, and ensure outcome measurement at baseline: $Y_0^* = Y_0^{\Delta_A=1, A=a, \Delta_{Y_0}=1}$.
-Additionally, we consider the counterfactual outcome \emph{at follow-up} under the prior interventions as well as a hypothetical intervention to ensure outcome measurement at follow-up among those at risk at baseline: if $Y_0=0$, set $\Delta_{Y_1}=1$; else set $\Delta_{Y_1}=0$.
-Thereby, this final intervention is a dynamic or personalized one (e.g., \citep{Balzer2017CascadeMethods, hernan2006comparison, van2007causal, robins2008estimation}).
-Denote the resulting counterfactual outcome as $Y_1^* = Y_1^{\Delta_A=1, A=a,\Delta_{Y_0}=1, \Delta_{Y_1}=1}$.
+To define the causal estimand in the setting shown in Figure~\ref{fig:overall_dag}, we first consider the counterfactual outcome \emph{at baseline} under hypothetical interventions to ensure exposure measurement, ``set'' the exposure level to $A=a$, and ensure outcome measurement at baseline: $Y_0^* = Y_0^{\Delta_A=1, A=a, \Delta_{Y_0}=1}$.
+Additionally, we consider the counterfactual outcome \emph{at endline} under the prior interventions as well as a hypothetical intervention to ensure outcome measurement at endline among those known to be at-risk at baseline.
+Practically, only participants who tested TB-negative at baseline ($\Delta_{Y_0}=1$ and $Y_0=0$) would be approached for re-testing at endline.
+Thereby, this final intervention is a dynamic or personalized.\citep{balzer2017evaluation, hernan2006comparison, van2007causal,robins2008estimation} We ``set'' $\Delta_{Y_1}$ equal to one if $Y_0=0$ and to zero otherwise.
+For simplicity, denote the resulting counterfactual outcome as $Y_1^* = Y_1^{\Delta_A=1, A=a,\Delta_{Y_0}=1, \Delta_{Y_1}=1}$.

-Now we can precisely define the causal parameter in terms of the following conditional probability, which captures the counterfactual incidence of the outcome among those at risk at baseline: $\mathbb{P}(Y_1^*=1 \mid Y_0^*=0)$.
-Due to conditioning on a counterfactual variable, such parameters are sometimes called ``Counterfactual Strata Effects'' and have been used in several real-data analyses \citep{Balzer2017CascadeMethods, balzer2020far, Balzer2021twostage, nugent2023blurring, petersen_eurosim_2024, gupta_when_2024, nakato_ser_2024}.
-These effects are different from Principal Strata Effects, which are defined within subgroups of latent classes that are fundamentally not observable \citep{frangakis2002principal,grilli2007university, grilli2008nonparametric,page2015principal}.
-For example, in SEARCH-TB, principal stratification could be applied to define the effect of alcohol use on incident TB infection among the \emph{subset} of participants who would have always tested regardless of their alcohol use.
-Instead, our interest is the effect of alcohol use on incident TB among the entire population of persons at risk.
+Now we can precisely define the causal estimand in terms of the following conditional probability, which captures the counterfactual incidence of the outcome among all at-risk at baseline: Due to conditioning on a counterfactual variable, such parameters are sometimes called ``Counterfactual Strata Effects'', which are defined by Nakato et al. as ``causal estimands where the outcome is only relevant for a group whose membership is subject to missingness and/or impacted by the exposure''.\citep{nakato2025measurementmediateseffect} They are a general class of causal estimands of the form:

+where the definition of the counterfactuals ($Y_0^*, Y_1^*$) varies by the application.
+Over the past decade, these estimands have been specified to evaluate intervention effects on the cumulative incidence of outcomes and care/prevention cascades in cluster randomized trials.\citep{balzer2017evaluation,petersen_association_2017, Balzer2018SAP,havlir_hiv_2019,balzer2020far, Balzer2021twostage, nugent2023blurring, marquez2024community, petersen_eurosim_2024,gupta_when_2024,nakato2025measurementmediateseffect} To our knowledge, this is their first use in observational studies and with additional missingness on the exposure.
+(Appendix S5 provides a discussion of how Counterfactual Strata Effects relate to Principal Strata Effects.)